Daferia/ultimate_Quiz_P2/README.md

 ## Fonts
 I have used [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a text that best suits the feel of the website.
-I have used? for most of the site.
+I have used the "Ubuntu" for most of the site.

 ## Icons
 I have chosen to use the amazing icons supplied from [Font Awesome library](https://fontawesome.com/ "Font Awesome").
 These icons are easy to interpret and are free to use on the website